Subscribe to continue reading

 In our experience of travelling, Austria was one of the easiest to plan transits between cities.
 Everything was online and even while we were there, it was easy to find our way thanks to the readily available maps.
 We entered Austria from Prague by train and started our trip at Salzburg.

-Travelling in Austria – Buses
+Travel in Austria – Buses

 Austria has a really good network of buses.
 For our travel from Salzburg to St. Gilgen and beyond, we took the local Postbus service.
 For long distance travel, you can check Flixbus (https://global.flixbus.com/) and GetbyBus (https://getbybus.com/en/) who are aggregators.
 Do check out the ratings and reviews of the operator to make sure you pick the right bus for your travel.
 They can charge you for heavy luggage, so keep change handy.
 But we would recommend the trains which are very efficient and fast.

-Travelling in Austria – Train
+Travel in Austria – Train

 You can get details of the Austrian train service OBB on their website here (https://www.oebb.at/en/).
 The trains are clean, fast and efficient.
 Booking tickets is easy and we had a very smooth experience.
 We booked on OBB for our trip from Bad Ishcl to Hallstatt, Salzburg to Vienna and Vienna to Budapest.